Check against delivery

 In the area of Biosecurity, CSIRO recently announced a new tool that helps us understand how human infectious diseases found overseas might spread in Australia.

 The tool uses machine learning to draw on multiple datasets, including reported dengue cases, tourist surveys, geo-tagged social media posts and airline travel, and combines them in a way that allows us to understand the trends that underpin the spread of diseases.

 Helping to predict outbreaks so that hospitals and biosecurity agencies can be as prepared as possible.

-- With 11m Australians suffering chronic disease – do we try prevention v cure?
+- With 11 million Australians suffering chronic disease – do we try prevention or cure?

-- 40 per cent of today's jobs won't exist in 10 years – not just low end, but ALL – intelligent agents from HR to CEO.
+- 40 per cent of today's jobs won't exist in 10 years.
 How do we create new opportunities and industries?

 - Pandemics are on the rise and with a world that is more interconnected than ever, diseases can spread across the globe at record rates.
 Are we prepared to manage an outbreak?

 - Cyber attacks will cost the world $6+ trillion annually by 2021.
 Cybersecurity was a $US90 billion a year market in 2016, predicted to be worth more than $US220 billion by 2021.